-The Fund's Direct Investments strategy seeks to create a private equity and private credit portfolio by directly investing alongside leading private equity fund managers (such managers are sometimes referred to herein as "GPs") in private equity buyouts, growth capital and private credit transactions across geographies and industry sectors.
-Private equity buyouts occur when a mature, often public company is taken private and purchased by a private equity firm; growth capital refers to capital investment in a growing company looking to expand or restructure its operations; and private credit transactions are privately negotiated loans, generally to non-investment grade middle market businesses on a bespoke basis, or a purchase of existing private debt on the secondary market.
+The Fund's Direct Investments strategy seeks to create a private equity portfolio by directly investing alongside leading private equity fund managers (such managers are sometimes referred to herein as "GPs") in private equity buyouts and growth capital across geographies and industry sectors.
+Private equity buyouts occur when a mature, often public company is taken private and purchased by a private equity firm; growth capital refers to capital investment in a growing company looking to expand or restructure its operations.
 The Fund is committed to maximizing the number of investment opportunities and selecting the most attractive deals with qualified GPs from those investment opportunities.
 The Adviser and its affiliates that operate as the AlpInvest business ("AlpInvest" or the "AlpInvest platform") often have the flexibility to either enter the deal process to help underwrite a transaction alongside the lead GP or to participate in a broader Direct Investment syndication process.
 AlpInvest often makes Direct Investments alongside GPs with which it has developed a strong relationship through its Primary and Secondary Investments business.
 The Fund's Direct Investments may be made directly into portfolio companies, through special purpose vehicles or through pooled vehicles controlled by the relevant sponsor.

 The Adviser takes a two-tier approach to the selection and diligence of Direct Investment opportunities, focusing on both the assessment of the lead GP's ability to effectively execute its core investment strategy to generate value ("value creation thesis") and conducting primary diligence on the investment opportunity.
-The Adviser will leverage AlpInvest's in-house knowledge about the lead GP gained from its relationship with such GP (if any) in order to assess if such GP is wellpositioned to implement the GP's value creation thesis.
+The Adviser will leverage AlpInvest's in-house knowledge about the lead GP gained from its relationship with such GP (if any) in order to assess if such GP is well-positioned to implement the GP's value creation thesis.
 The Adviser analyzes the strengths of the lead GP across multiple dimensions such as size, geography, industry, deal type and complexity of the value creation thesis.
 The Adviser also conducts its own extensive due diligence on each Direct Investment opportunity, which includes financial modeling, financials and quality of earnings review, comparable company review, company strategy review, value creation thesis review and reference calls.
 The Adviser's own internal due diligence efforts also leverage AlpInvest's proprietary information on hundreds of Underlying Funds and thousands of underlying portfolio companies.